pauly/lightwaverf/README.md

     git clone git://github.com/pauly/lightwaverf.git
     cd lightwaverf
     git submodule update --init
-    crontab cron.tab # set up the timer and energy monitor gem build lightwaverf.gemspec && sudo gem install ./lightwaverf-0.5.0.gem # or whatever the latest version is lightwaverf initlink true
+    gem build lightwaverf.gemspec && sudo gem install ./lightwaverf-*.gem
+    lightwaverf firmware

 ## Where did the website in this repo go?

-It is now a submodule in the app folder, though I'm not supporting it right.
-Instead build a simple one pager with:
+It is now a submodule in the app folder, though I'm not supporting it... build a simple one pager with

-    lightwaverf summarise && lightwaverf web > /var/www/lightwaverf.html
+    lightwaverf configure

-That presumes you already have a web server running and the document root is /var/www Here is some sample output: http://pauly.github.io/lightwaverf/
+Here is some sample output: http://pauly.github.io/lightwaverf/

-Set up the crontab to rebuild the web page regularly

-    # crontab -e
-    # rebuild the website every hour, on the hour
-    0 * * * * /usr/local/bin/lightwaverf web 5 > /var/www/lightwaverf.html

-If you don't have the energy monitor there is not much on that web page for you right now.

 # Usage